Duckworth, Durbin Announce Screening Committee Application Process For Federal District Court In The Northern District of Illinois

 “Our constitutional responsibility to advise and consent is one of the most important duties we have in the Senate.
 As we make recommendations for lifetime judicial appointments, we will benefit from the guidance and insights of our distinguished screening committee,” the Senators said.
 “We thank the members of the screening committee for their willingness to serve and look forward to recommending qualified and experienced individuals to the White House.”

 The Senators’ screening committee in the Northern District of Illinois will be chaired by the Honorable David Coar (ret.), former U.S. District Court Judge for the Northern District of Illinois.
-The other members of the Northern District Committee are Alejandro Caffarelli, Michael Chu, Kevin Conway, Herschella Conyers, Edward Feldman, Betty Jang, Monica Llorente, Laurie Mikva, Carlina Tapia-Ruano, Zaldwaynaka (“Z”) Scott, and Diana White.
+The other members of the Northern District Committee are Alejandro Caffarelli, Michael Chu, Kevin Conway, Herschella Conyers, Edward Feldman, Betty Jang, Monica Llorente, Laurie Mikva, Zaldwaynaka (“Z”) Scott, and Carlina Tapia-Ruano.

 Biographies of each member of the screening committee can be found below.

-Applicants for the federal district court must submit a cover letter, resume, and a completed copy of this questionnaire to firstname.lastname@example.org by 5 p.m.
-CT on Monday, October 25.
-Applicants are requested to incorporate their cover letter, resume, completed questionnaire, and any attachments to the questionnaire into a single PDF document if possible.
-Please note that in light of the COVID-19 pandemic, the affidavit accompanying the questionnaire is not required to be notarized.
+Applicants for the federal district court must submit a cover letter, resume, and a completed copy of this questionnaire to firstname.lastname@example.org 5:00 p.m.
+CT on Monday, September 11.
+Applicants are requested to incorporate their cover letter, resume, completed questionnaire and any attachments to the questionnaire into a single PDF document if possible.

 The application questionnaire is nearly identical to the one used by the Senate Judiciary Committee and will help provide insight into candidates’ backgrounds and qualifications.
 The screening committee will review candidates and advise the Senators, who will make recommendations on potential nominees to the President.
 Once the President submits a nomination to the U.S. Senate, the nominee will be reviewed by the Senate Judiciary Committee, which Senator Durbin chairs, and will receive a vote in the Committee.
 If a nomination is approved by the Judiciary Committee, the nomination will be sent to the full Senate for consideration.